Renting vs buying in Kathmandu: the spreadsheet most people skip

 Difference: ~रू 9.7 lakh going somewhere other than rent.
 Where?
 Mostly to bank interest, government registration, and the opportunity cost of money tied up in equity that grows slowly.

-The rebuttal is that the rent line goes up every year and the EMI roughly does not.
-Run it forward 20 years at 8% rent escalation: rent year 20 is रू 4.8 lakh × 1.08^19 = रू 20.7 lakh/yr.
+The standard rebuttal: rent goes up every year, the EMI roughly does not.
+Run it forward 20 years at 8% rent escalation and rent in year 20 is रू 4.8 lakh × 1.08^19 = रू 20.7 lakh/yr.
 That's real.
-But owners also face property taxes that drift up, maintenance that grows (older building, bigger bills), and a 20-year mortgage that also re-prices if rates rise on the floating side.
+Owners also face property taxes that drift up, maintenance that grows (older building, bigger bills), and a 20-year mortgage that also re-prices if rates rise on the floating side.

 When buying clearly wins

-• You would otherwise spend the down payment on lifestyle.
+- You would otherwise spend the down payment on lifestyle.
 A mortgage is forced savings.
-A renter who invests the difference is a unicorn most of us are not.
+A renter who actually invests the difference is a unicorn most of us are not.

-• You have a clean cash buffer beyond the down payment.
-The killer is people who wipe themselves out at signing and have no liquidity for the first emergency.
-Don't do that — see how big your emergency fund should be.
+- You have a clean cash buffer beyond the down payment.
+The killer here is people who wipe themselves out at signing and have no liquidity for the first emergency.
+Don't do that.
+See how big your emergency fund should be.

 When renting clearly wins